hodcroftlab/hodcroftlab/_people/salome-lochmann.md

 date: 2025-11-05
 ---

-Nadia Neuner-Jehle is a PhD student in the EVE group at the [Swiss Tropical and Public Health Institute](https://www.swisstph.ch/en/) in Basel, where she studies the evolution and spread of non-polio enteroviruses.
-With a background in biomedical sciences and a sharp eye for detail — from viral phylogenies to perfectly organized Notion pages — Nadia is driven by curiosity about how viruses change, move through populations, and evade immunity.

 Salomé Lochmann is a PhD student in both the EVE group and the [Viral Immunology Lab run by Prof Katharina Röltgen](https://vim-lab.org/) at the [Swiss Tropical and Public Health Institute (Swiss TPH)](https://www.swisstph.ch/en/) in Basel, where she investigates the fascinating world of infectious diseases, driven by a passion to improve public health through translational research.
 With a background in molecular biology, she has contributed to diverse projects focusing on viruses such as coronaviruses, dengue, and enteroviruses.

 Her MSc research focused on investigating virus spillover events from wildlife to humans, particularly coronavirus infections in African populations.
 She developed variant-specific antigen capture assays based on monoclonal antibodies to distinguish SARS-CoV-2 from related Sarbecoviruses, prevalent in wildlife species, in samples from Ghana.
 As part of this study, she also participated in fieldwork and blood sample processing in rural and urban Ghana, greatly valuing the close collaboration with partners from diverse cultural backgrounds.
 Currently, she is working on enterovirus D68 (EV-D68), developing a neutralization assay to assess anti-EV-D68 seroprevalence in Swiss and Ghanaian populations.